anchpop/Zoda/code_samples.md

             counter ->: internalFib(counter - 1, z, y+z)

 so, we can prevent unbounded growth of the stack by disallowing all recursion that is not tail recursion.
 But, this is annoying because it means recursive calls are
 "special".
 I think this would be easier to teach to people if we used a special keyword for tail calls.
-I'm thinking `self` or `recur`.
+I'm thinking `and-recurse`.

     x.fib = internal-fib x 0 1
         where internalFib(counter, y,z) = match counter:
             0       ->: z
-            counter ->: internalFib(counter - 1, z, y+z)
+            counter ->: and-recurse(counter - 1, z, y+z)

-so `self` is a special function that calls the function it's used in with the same parameters, and the compiler will not let you do anything to a the output of the `self` function.
-The self function is the only situation where recursion is possible - all other functions form a DAG of their dependencies.
+so `and-recurse` is a special function that calls the function it's used in.
+The compiler will not let you do anything to a the output of the `and-recurse` function, this ensures TCE can be performed.
+The `and-recurse` function is the only situation where recursion is possible - all other functions form a DAG of their dependencies.

-Also polymorphic recursion not allowed for similar reasons.
+Also polymorphic recursion not allowed for performance reasons (prevents you from monomorphizing).

-The one exception to the "you can't do anything to the output of the `self` function" rule is functions with the tag `Chainable`.
+The one exception to the "you can't do anything to the output of the `and-recurse` function" rule is functions with the tag `Chainable`.
 This doesn't blow up the stack because the `Chainable` tag includes instructions on how to compute an intermediate value. `+`, `*` and `Cons` are examples of Chainable.

-    x.factorial = x * (x-1).self
+    x.factorial = x * (x-1).and-recurse

     filter(l, f) = match l:
         []      ->: []
         x.Cons(xs) ->:
             if (f x) then:
-                x.Cons(xs.self(f))
+                x.Cons(xs.and-recurse(f))
             else
-                xs.self(f)
+                xs.and-recurse(f)

-## Tags statements
+## Tag statements

 Functions and values can have certain facts stated about them in `tags` statements which serve to provide extra information to the compiler.
-The only one I have any ideas for is `always-terminates`, which says about a function exactly what it says on the tin.

     x.plusOne = x + 1
         tags